meshtastic/meshtastic/docs/software/settings/mqtt.md

 ### mqtt_username

 MQTT username to use (most useful for a custom MQTT server).
 If using a custom server, this will be honoured even if empty.
-If using the default server, this will only be honoured if set, otherwise the device will use the default username (TODO - find default username).
+If using the default server, this will only be honoured if set, otherwise the device will use the default username `meshdev`.

 #### Configure mqtt_username
 <Tabs